 When you’re staying in Cambridge, you’ll be almost spoilt for choice at the things you can do.
 There are so many things to explore, like the venerable college grounds, museums, galleries, and amazing pieces of architecture, that fitting it all in and finding time to relax in your beautiful room at Clayton can be quite the challenge!

-This is why it’s no good looking for the cheapest stay when you’re booking Cambridge UK hotels.
-You could end up miles out of town, and due to Cambridge’s own rules you might not have an easy time of it getting around without a car!
-That’s why so many hotels near Cambridge station exist—to give out of towners a chance to leave their cars at home.
+Choosing the cheapest option when you’re booking a hotel in Cambridge means you could end up miles out of town, and due to Cambridge’s own rules you might not have an easy time getting around without a car!
+That’s why there are a number of hotels near Cambridge station —to give out of towners a chance to leave their cars at home.

 You can still go on daytrips from the station even if you have left your own wheels at home.
 These superb destinations make for a great day trip, and all are easily accessible by train.